FairwindsOps/reckoner/examples.md

           enabled: true
 ```

 Enable Statsd Collection in Datadog.
 This will create a deployment with a service on port 8125/UDP that you can send statsd metrics to.
+APM can be enabled on port 8126/TCP.

 ```
   datadog-statsd:
     chart: datadog
-    version: 1.0.1
+    version: 1.16.0
     repository: stable
     values:
       daemonset.enabled: "false"